-5.3.2.6 Resource Conserving Oil Classification for Gasoline-Powered Passenger Cars, Sport Utility Vehicles, Vans, and Light-Duty Trucks
+5.3.3 "Resource Conserving" Oil Classification for Gasoline-Powered Passenger Cars, Sport Utility Vehicles, Vans, and Light-Duty Trucks

-5.3.2.6.1 General
+5.3.3.1 General

-The Resource Conserving oil classification for gasoline-powered passenger cars, sport utility vehicles, vans, and light-duty trucks is a supplementary classification for engine oils that have resource conserving properties and is displayed-when used-in the lower portion of the API Service Symbol.
-The performance requirements for this supplementary classification are described technically in SAE J1423 and ASTM D4485 (latest version).
-Testing for conformance to this classification must be in accordance with the ACC Code.
-The API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annexes E and F) may be used.
+The "Resource Conserving" oil classification for gasoline-powered passenger cars, sport utility vehicles, vans, and light-duty trucks is a supplementary classification for engine oils that have resource conserving properties and is displayed-when used-in the lower portion of the API Service Symbol.
+The performance requirements for this supplementary classification are described technically in Table 1 and Table 2.
+Testing for conformance to this classification must be in accordance with the ACC Code of Practice.
+The API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Engine Testing (see Annex E and Annex F) may be used.

-5.3.2.6.2 Resource Conserving in Conjunction with API Service Category SP
+5.3.3.2 "Resource Conserving" in Conjunction with API Service Category SP

-API Service SP engine oils designated as Resource Conserving are formulated to help improve fuel economy and protect vehicle emission system components in passenger cars, sport utility vehicles, vans, and light-duty trucks powered by gasoline engines.
+API Service SP engine oils designated as "Resource Conserving" are formulated to help improve fuel economy and protect vehicle emission system components in passenger cars, sport utility vehicles, vans, and light-duty trucks powered by gasoline engines.
 These oils have demonstrated a fuel economy improvement (FEI) in a specific sequence test at the percentages listed in Table 1 when compared with a baseline oil (BL).
 Additionally, these oils have demonstrated in other tests listed in Table 1 that they provide greater emission system and turbocharger protection and help protect engines when operating on ethanol-containing fuels up to E85.
 Many previous S Categories made reference to "Energy Conserving," but this reflected an emphasis on fuel-economy performance alone.
-Resource Conserving in conjunction with API SP focuses on fuel economy, emission system and turbocharger protection, and compatibility with ethanol-containing fuel up to E85.
+"Resource Conserving" in conjunction with API SP focuses on fuel economy, emission system and turbocharger protection, and compatibility with ethanol-containing fuel up to E85.

-Starting May 1, 2020, oils that have passed the tests at the limits shown in Table 1 and are properly licensed by API may display "Resource Conserving" in the lower portion of the API Service Symbol in conjunction with API Service SP in the upper portion.
-The fuel economy and other resource conserving benefits obtained by individual vehicle operators using engine oils labeled Resource Conserving may differ because of many factors, including the type of vehicle and engine, engine manufacturing variables, the mechanical condition and maintenance of the engine, oil that has been previously used, operating conditions, and driving habits.
-Before the May 1, 2020, introduction date, oil marketers may license oils meeting Resource Conserving in conjunction with API Service SP as Resource Conserving in conjunction with API Service SN.
+Since May 1, 2020, oils that have passed the tests at the limits shown in Table 1 and are properly licensed by API may display "Resource Conserving" in the lower portion of the API Service Symbol in conjunction with API Service SP in the upper portion.
+The fuel economy and other "Resource Conserving" benefits obtained by individual vehicle operators using engine oils labeled "Resource Conserving" may differ because of many factors, including the type of vehicle and engine, engine manufacturing variables, the mechanical condition and maintenance of the engine, oil that has been previously used, operating conditions, and driving habits.